wellsaid-labs/amepd/README.md

 The `Revision` column refers to the commit in the [cmusphinx](https://sourceforge.net/p/cmusphinx/code/HEAD/tree/) subversion repository where that version of the dictionary originates.
-Versions 0.1-0.6 are not available in that repository.

 ## License